dmilos/cpp_proposal/lex.md

 #### III.2.1.C Range adapter

 #### III.2.1.C.a Description
-   If there is a need for iterating by using range-based loop.
+   `token_iterator` ofer ability to iterate by using range-based for loop.
-   `token_iterator` will make something able to iterate by using range-based for loop.
+   Main benefit is easy use of `lex_simple` and fast execution.
    Implementation might be by using function or class.

 #### III.2.1.C.b (Possible) Definition